dorkitude/dorkitude-Vim/README.markdown

 Pimped-Vim License
 ------------------
-License                                                   *Pimped-Vim License*

-Pimped-Vim is released under the wtfpl.
+Pimped-Vim is released under the `wtfpl`.

 See http://sam.zoy.org/wtfpl/COPYING.

-Do whatever you want with my stuff, just don't sue me.
+Basically: Do whatever you want with my stuff, just don't sue me.
 I make no warrantees about its use, blah blah blah, just live free and go create stuff!